-The redeemable class A preference shares issued by the Fund are classified as equity.
-For a description of the terms of the redeemable class A preference shares issued by the Fund, refer to Note 10.
-The Fund's objectives in managing the redeemable class A preference shares are to ensure a stable base to maximise returns to all investors, and to manage liquidity risk arising from redeemptions.
-The Fund's management of the liquidity risk arising from redeemable class A preference shares is discussed in Note 9 (c).
+The redeemable class A preference shares issued by the Fund provide an investor with the right to require redemption for cash at redemption price at each redemption date and are classified as equity.
+For a description of the terms of the redeemable class A preference shares issued by the Fund, refer to Note 9.
+The Fund's objectives in managing the redeemable class A preference shares are to ensure a stable base to maximise returns to all investors, and to manage liquidity risk arising from redemptions.
+The Fund's management of the liquidity risk arising from redeemable class A preference shares is discussed in Note 8 (c).